Blacklands

 Reviewed by Jen Severn

 Present circumstances have allowed me the time and space to finish Ducks, Newburyport by Lucy Ellmann.
 I was intrigued when I heard that it comprises just one sentence of stream-of-consciousness (one review said ‘Ulysses has nothing on this’), and when my brother called to ask for ideas for my birthday present in November, it was my first thought.
-But somehow I’d missed the detail that it’s over a … Read more »
+But somehow I’d missed the detail that it’s … Read more »

 The Wonder